lheapcs/docs/pages/managing-cyclr/04-appearance-settings.md

 ## Application LESS Variables

-The simplist way to alter the appearance of Cyclr is to change the values of LESS variables.
+The simplest way to alter the appearance of Cyclr is to change the values of LESS variables.

-For example if the *body-background* is set to *#ccc* then the background of Cyclr will change to grey
+For example if the *body-background* is set to *#ccc* then the background of Cyclr will change to grey.

 ```` less
 @body-background: #ccc;